yuvalmGS/gigaspaces-wiki-jekyll/xap100/space-persistency-initial-load.markdown

 ## Initial Load Entries

 The default behaviour of the system is to search for any available entry metadata and load the entry as a whole, discarding of unneeded data afterwards.
-To avoid loading all entries, you can specify a list of initial load entries when creating the `SpaceDataSource`, by setting the property `initialLoadEntries` with a list of fully-qualified type names.
+To avoid loading all entries, you can specify a list of initial load entries by creating the `SpaceDataSource`.
+Setting the property `initialLoadEntries` with a list of fully-qualified type names.

 The system will try, by default, to identify the routing field for each entry type and to construct a simple partition-specific initial load query for this type.
 To suppress this augmentation of the initial load entries, set the `augmentInitialLoadEntries` property of the `SpaceDataSource` to `false`.

 {% note %}
-Make sure the routing field (i.e. department) will be an Integer type.
+Make sure the routing field will be an Integer type.
 {%endnote%}

 After all initial load queries have been gathered, these are processed along with the initial load entries to compile a compound `DataIterator`.
-As written above, you can override all this logic by writing your own `initialLoad` method.
+As described above, you can override all this logic by writing your own `initialLoad` method.
 Bear in mind that all `SpaceDataSource` objects are `ClusterInfoAware`, therefore you have access to the protected `ClusterInfo` field.

 The following example XML snippet summarizes your options of controlling the initial load process.